ChrisTian206/ChrisTian206/README.md

 2. **React Advancement**: Advancing my skills in React by working on personal projects and exploring advanced concepts.

-3. **Learning Next.js**: Actively learning and experimenting with Next.js to improve my knowledge of server-side rendering and building efficient React applications.
+3. **Learning Django**: Actively learning and experimenting with Django.
 ### 📫 Let's Connect

 Feel free to reach out to me or connect on social media: